 Open Space and Recreational opportunities within RDP are major amenities open to the future residents of RDP as well as existing and future residents of the Reche Canyon area.
 As an allowed use within the Very Low-Density Residential areas, recreational areas may include public and/or private passive and active parks, activity fields and recreational trails.
-Open Space areas include, but are not limited to, the following uses: drainage basins, stormwater infiltration areas, utilities, flood control infrastructure, fuel modification areas, and natural conservation areas.
-Where recreational or open space areas adjoin residential components, a wall or fence may be required.
+Open Space areas include, but are not limited to, the following uses: drainage basins, stormwater infiltration areas, utilities, flood control infrastructure, fuel modification areas, slopes, and natural conservation areas.
+Where recreational or open space areas adjoin residential land use designations, a wall, fence, or other interface may be required.
 Walls may be a 6-foot block wall or a view fence compatible with fuel modification standards.
-Open space recreational areas located within the Southern California Edison (SCE) easement are required to follow the Transmission Line Right-of-Way Constraints and Guidelines identified in Table 3-2 Development Standards-Open Space.
-Landscaping consistent with the standards in Section 7 is required where setbacks adjoin public or private streets.
 All disturbed areas shall be irrigated and landscaped per the requirements set forth within Section 9.5.5 or re-planted with native vegetation.
-Table 3-2, Development Standards - Open Space identifies the development standards for open space and recreational areas within RDP.
+Table 3-2 Development Standards - Open Space identifies the development standards for open space and recreational areas within RDP.
 Design criteria for landscaping, recreational building heights and setbacks are provided.
-Additional Design Guidelines for open space and recreational areas within Planning Areas 1 and 2 are provided in Section 9, Design Guidelines.
+Additional Design Guidelines for open space and recreational areas within Planning Areas 1 and 2 are provided in Section 9.5 Landscape Design Guidelines.
+Open space recreational areas located within the Southern California Edison (SCE) easement are required to follow the Transmission Line Right-of-Way Constraints and Guidelines identified in Table 3-3 Development Standard - Open Space within SCE Easement.
+Landscaping consistent with the standards in SECTION 7 Recreation, Open Space and Landscape is required where setbacks adjoin public or private streets.

-Table 3-2 Development Standard - Open Space
+Table 3-2 Development Standards - Open Space

 Setbacks At least equivalent to those required in the zone that adjoins open space areas at the front, side, or rear or is located across a public street from the open space area.
 Setbacks where the open space area adjoins or faces more than one zone, the zone regulations prescribing the greater setback shall govern.
 Setbacks where the side or rear property lines of an open space area adjoins a residential area, a six-foot solid wall or fence (compliant with fuel modification plan) may be required along the side or rear property lines.
-Building Height Single story, not exceeding 24 feet Landscaping The full depth of all required setback areas adjoining a street, except where the adjacent zone requires a greater setback, the greater setback shall apply; Any other setback of ten feet or less adjoining a street.
+Building Single story, not exceeding 24 feet Height Landscaping The full depth of all required setback areas adjoining a street, except where the adjacent zone requires a greater setback, the greater setback shall apply; Any other setback of ten feet or less adjoining a street.

-Open Space within SCE Easement
+Table 3-3 Development Standard - Open Space within SCE Easement